Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 “It feels like everybody is playing politics with people’s lives,” said Bowens, who lives in Chicago.
 “That $600 check wasn’t much, but at least it would have been dispersed just in time.”

-Bowens has ongoing complications from covid: Headaches, temperatures that spike for a day, crippling leg pains, and trouble breathing.
+Bowens has ongoing complications from covid: Headaches, temperatures that spike for a day, crippling leg pains and trouble breathing.
 He lost his IT job in March and has not been able to work since.
 He received $65 a week in unemployment through the Pandemic Unemployment Assistance program that Congress created this year to assist independent contractors and gig workers like him, but it will end the day after Christmas unless a relief bill gets enacted.

 His family is barely getting by on his wife’s job as a state government worker in Illinois.
 They are behind on rent and the electric bill, and they worry about more layoffs for state workers.